Ensembl/WiggleTools/README.md

 3 Multiplexed iterators

 However, sometimes you want to compute statistics across many iterators.
 In this case, the function is followed by an arbitrary list of iterators, separated by spaces.
 The list is terminated by a colon (:) separated by spaces from other words.
-At the very end of a command string, the semi-colon can be omitted (see example in the example for *sum*)
+At the very end of a command string, the colon can be omitted (see example in the example for *sum*)

 * sum